matias-ceau/scripts/docs/scripts/ppm-color-reducer.md

 ### Notes

-- Ensure that the palette file follows the specified format and does not contain non-numeric entries.
-- The input file must be in the P6 format; other PPM formats (such as P3) will not be processed correctly.
+- The input PPM file must be in P6 format; other formats such as P3 will not be processed correctly.
-- The program currently supports a maximum palette size of 256 colors.

-> **Critique**:
-> While the script is functional, it could benefit from error handling improvements, especially when reading input files or parsing input arguments.
-Additionally, a more user-friendly way to specify palette files could be implemented, such as allowing different formats or providing default palettes.
-Furthermore, including performance optimizations for larger images or palettes might enhance execution speed.
+- The palette file should not contain comments or empty lines for correct parsing.
+- Make sure the script has the appropriate permissions to read input files and write output files.

+> **Critique**: The script lacks error handling for memory allocation and could be made more robust by checking for potential file read errors.
+The inclusion of support for different PPM formats (like P3) could also enhance its usability.
+Furthermore, consider expanding the palette loading to support hex color formats, which are more common in many design applications.